Skip to content

 AI Governance: Towards a Polycentric Model

 Artificial intelligence (AI) governance is currently siloed, duplicated and inefficiently allocated among stakeholders.
 A polycentric model posits AI governance as a spiderweb, with states occupying a central role and creatively arbitrating among a plurality of interests.
-The project aims to equip governments with tools to fulfill their responsibilities as stewards of the public good in the AI space.
+The project aims to equip governments with tools to fulfill their responsibilities as stewards of the public good.

 Fields of Research and Supervisors